Wilton Simpson: Florida Senate

 On November 17, 2020, Simpson was elected Senate president for the 2020–2022 legislature.
 During his tenure, Simpson prioritized making improvements to the child welfare and foster care system and the legislature boosted funding for environmental and land conservation programs, provided bonuses and pay increases to first responders, funded improvements to Florida's roadways and seaports, and supported Florida's communities and businesses during the COVID-19 pandemic.

 Simpson played a leading role throughout the COVID-19 pandemic in Florida.
 This included his appointment to Governor DeSantis' Re-Open Florida Task Force and ensuring there were little to no budget disruptions during the economic downturn.
 Privately, Simpson donated approximately 41,666 dozen eggs to various nonprofit groups to aid struggling families impacted by the COVID-19 pandemic.

 The state redistricting process for congressional and state legislative districts occurred during his leadership term and it went without opposition, prompting the Florida Supreme Court to note in their opinion that "for the first time since the voters adopted the existing procedural framework for judicial review of apportionment in 1968, no one appeared to oppose the Legislature's plans."

 In 2021, Simpson championed the successful passage of the Florida Wildlife Corridor Act, which added 8 million acres of protected lands for wildlife to the 10 million acres already under State protection.
 The act also directed the state of Florida to better protect and connect Florida's natural areas and habitats wildlife habitats and to preserve working agricultural lands from future development.
-To provide Florida's parents more educational choices, Simpson oversaw the successful passage in 2022 of House Bill 7045, which created a historic expansion of school choice hat increased eligibility and streamlined key school choice scholarship programs for students with unique abilities and students from lower income families.
+To provide Florida's parents more educational choices, Simpson oversaw the successful passage in 2022 of House Bill 7045, which created a historic expansion of school choice that increased eligibility and streamlined key school choice scholarship programs for students with unique abilities and students from lower income families.
 Simpson was also a driving force behind Florida's child welfare reforms in 2022.
 These reforms included improvements to Florida's foster care system and increased accountability for state institutions.